MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

 ## Characters

 All bot features require having a character tied to your command.
+If you were a fan of having data tied to your user account, we recommend you use the Default Character functionality, it will make the bot operate nearly as if the character weren't there.

 ### Creation